panzerdp/dmitripavlutin.com/content/posts/090-shallow-clone/index.md

 };
 ```

+Where `object` is the object you'd like to copy, and `clone` is the shallow copy of `object`.

-For example, let's a copy of the `hero` object:
+For example, let's create a shallow copy of `hero` object:

 ```javascript{6-8}
 const hero = {